fpmi-tp2022/labrabota10t1-yakimovich_plants/README.md

 ## Description
-"name of app" is app, that helps you to look after plants and control their state.
+"Yakimovich plants" is app, that helps you to look after plants and control their state.
+Also you compete with Yakimovich in collecting plants!

 ## Installation

 ## Usage
 Create account, add information about your plants and app will help you to care for them!

 ## Contributing

-Soroka Alexander:
+Soroka Alexander: localization, development of maps, weather, progress part

-Drozdova Julia:
+Drozdova Julia: development of inner functions

-Gordey Ilya:
+Gordey Ilya: development of data bases, interface, presentation